SwallowLong/SwallowLong.github.io/readme.txt

-fuck and fuck you too!
+fuck and fuck you too! lucky